Travel Tips & Advice

 Cars & Rental Cars

-Another note I will add about renting a car in the former-Yugoslavia is that I would suggest you also obtain from the rental agency a GPS/SatNav navigational device, especially if driving around in this part of Europe is new for you.
+Another note I will add about renting a car in the former-Yugoslavia is that I would suggest you also obtain from the rental agency a GPS/SatNav navigational device (or download maps on your phone), especially if driving around in this part of Europe that is new for you.
 Not only can they be helpful in navigating big cities (especially the maze of Sarajevo) and remote areas, they are also extremely helpful in navigating to spomenik locations, as you can simply type in the exact coordinates of where the parking for the site is located (as they are often in remote and secluded areas).
 If you obtain local data service for your phone, using your phone's GPS/SatNav function can also be a cheaper option.
 But be careful.... always check the route the GPS sets for you before embarking, as they can take you on strange routes and onto rough unimproved roads, which may lead you stuck and stranded.
-If a road that the GPS attempts to lead you onto looks questionable or sketchy, do not take it.
-Rough road or dirt road short-cuts can quickly get you into a serious situation, as conditions can change rapidly and dramatically, especially on rural routes and country roads... do NOT risk it.
+If a road that the GPS attempts to lead you onto appears questionable or sketchy, do not take it.
+Rough road or dirt road short-cuts can quickly get you into a serious situation, as conditions can change rapidly and dramatically, especially on rural routes, mountain tracks and country roads... do NOT risk it.
 There is always an easier way.

 A Slovenian DARS sticker